ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-04-configure-additional-ip-to-instance/guide.en-sg.md

 |NETWORK_INTERFACE|The name of the network interface|*eth0*, *ens3*|
 |ID|ID of the IP alias, starting with *0* (depending on the number of additional IPs there are to configure)|*0*, *1*|

+> [!primary]
+>
+> When configuring an Additional IP on a Public Cloud instance, you do not need a gateway and subnet mask.
+>

 ### Debian 11

 #### Step 1: Disable automatic network configuration